 ** Please check your word count.
 Your stories have to be 100 words (EXcluding the title) EXACTLY,

-and PLEASE stick to the month’s theme… which for April is ‘fool’. **
+and PLEASE stick to the month’s theme… which for May is ‘a comic story’. **

 As I’ve been involved in others in the past (entering, organising and judging – I was the 2015 H.E.
 Bates Short Story Competition Head Judge!), I launched my own competition in September 2015.
 As a fan of micro-fiction, I invite you to send your 100-word stories (excluding title) – a ‘drabble’ – with the chance to win some of my online creative writing courses (details and entry form below).
 The prizes are a choice of three courses (or 2,000-word free edit) to the winner, two courses (or 1,500 words) to the second placed, and one course (or 1,000 words) to the third placed choice, plus up to three highly commendeds (depending on quantity / merit of entries) per month winning free entry coupon code to my entering writing competitions course or a free 1,000-word edit.

 - Deadline: the deadline for the current competition is midnight (UK time) Wednesday 31st May.

 - Theme: the current theme (which changes each month, the next few are listed below) is ‘a comic story’, used in any way you like, e.g. a funny story, a story featuring a comic (person or magazine)… however the theme strikes you.